 Know Before You Go

-Winters in Yosemite National Park are known for their breathtaking beauty, snow-covered peaks, and endless array of winter activities.
-However, the weather here is notoriously unpredictable and can affect roads and transportation all around Yosemite.
+Visit Yosemite in winter and you'll experience breathtaking beauty, snow-covered peaks, and an endless array of winter activities.
+However, mountain weather can be unpredictable and affect roads and transportation throughout the park.

 Tire chains my be required depending on weather conditions.
 You must have chains when entering a chain control area even if you are driving a four-wheel drive or rental vehicle.
 NPS strongly recommends to have chains or cables in your possession during November through March, however, chain requirements can happen as early as September and late as May.
 Please keep in mind that chains are dependent on the weather condition and not time of year.
 Find more information at National Park Service Tire Chains.